 The hexes while printed are not all as squarely cut as the released set.
 They are also printed on a different grade lower quality card and the design has been glued on top.

-The largest army, longest road, and purchase cost cards are also on a different card stock and lack the gloss finish and quality of the final version.
+The largest army, longest road, and purchase cost cards are also photocopied on a different card stock and lack the gloss finish and quality of the final version.

 The test hexes are glued together, use thicker card and are not uniformly cut.